As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 What Rocks Can You Find in New Hampshire?

-For a state with such a rich volcanic history as New Hampshire, one might expect to easily find geodes here.
-Unfortunately, there are very few rare instances of geodes being discovered in New Hampshire.
+For a state with such a rich volcanic history as New Hampshire, one might expect to find geodes here easily.
+Unfortunately, very few rare geodes are being discovered in New Hampshire.

 When it comes to finding flint in New Hampshire, it’s just as hard.
 This is because of the lack of sedimentary bedrock.
 However, you can find flint in the woods.
-Other great areas to find flint/chert are the river streams and creek beds.
+The river streams and creek beds are also significant areas to find flint/chert.

 What Minerals Can You Find in New Hampshire?

-New Hampshire isn’t as rich in its mineral diversity as other U.S. states however, there are some minerals that can be found here.
+New Hampshire isn’t as rich in mineral diversity as other U.S. states; however, some minerals can be found here.
 You can find gold, diamonds, feldspar, mica, apatite, beryl, columbite, muscovite, albite, chlorite, limonite, calcite, marcasite, lepidolite, spodumene, sericite, or rhodonite among others.

 |Gold||Indian Stream, Wild Ammonoosuc River, Tunnel Brook|